BST Insert

 There's something else that's interesting.
 There are lots of ways to build a perfectly balanced tree, but only one way to build this particular stick.

-But there ways to build other sticks!
+But there are ways to build other sticks!
 For example, we could have inserted the keys in the order G, F, E, D, C, B, A. I wonder how many different sticks there are?

 You could actually figure that out if you like… It's not too hard.